-This special issue of Computational Thermal Sciences contains some of the papers which were presented at HEFAT2014: The International Conference on Heat Transfer, Fluid Mechanics and Thermodynamics, held 14-16 July 2014 in Orlando, Florida.
-At the conference, a total of 300 papers were read, which includes 11 keynote papers.
+This special issue of Computational Thermal Sciences contains some of the papers which were presented at HEFAT2014: The International Conference on Heat Transfer, Fluid Mechanics, and Thermodynamics, held on July14-16, 2014 in Orlando, Florida.
+At the conference, a total of 300 papers were read, which included 11 keynote papers.
 From these papers, approximately 20 authors were invited to submit papers (most of the papers were amended since presentation) for consideration to be published in this journal.
-After being peer reviewed, 7 papers were accepted for publication as two issues of this journal.
+After being peer-reviewed, 14 papers were accepted for publication as two issues of this journal.